SymfonyCasts/messenger/sfcasts/query-bus.md

 get information back from the handler.

 A query bus is the *opposite*.
-Instead of commanding the bus to do work, the point of a *query* is to get information back fro the handler.
+Instead of commanding the bus to do work, the point of a *query* is to get information back from the handler.
 For example, let's pretend that, on our homepage, we want to print the number of photos that have been uploaded.
 That is a *question* or *query* that we want to ask our system: